8 Tips To Prepare Your Amazon PPC Campaigns for Black Friday & Cyber Monday

 7. Protect your Brand

-Your overall marketing strategy should be backed by solid brand defensive campaigns.
+Solid brand defensive campaigns should back your overall marketing strategy.
 The competition will be fierce during the sale event, which means your competitors will be aggressive on your branded keywords and ASINs.

 If you aren’t aggressively defending your branded search terms and product pages, you might see your market share decline.
 Therefore, it’s recommended to go aggressive on branded terms and products to protect your brand and make it difficult for your competitors to steal your customers.